 Poland Work Permit

 Work abroad sounds like an adventure to many people.
-However, jobs in Poland involve more than the Poland work permit and just the obvious Poland cover letter and Poland CV writing and translation - they require detailed preparation.
-You will face problems that in all probability did not even cross your mind when you become interested in Polish jobs search.
+However, jobs in Poland involve more than the Poland work permit and just the obvious Poland CV with Poland cover letter writing and translation - they require detailed preparation.
+You will face problems that in all probability did not even cross your mind when you become interested in a job search in Poland.

 Do not take too lightly the influence a Poland work permit can have on the result of your adventure!
 For example, you will experience the unfamiliar immigration rules and practices, strange job application procedures, bizarre job selection trends and weird management culture.